 Your response here should be firm.
-Instead of caving and asking what their budget is, explain why you’ve presented the price you have.
-Say, “The cost of this solution encompasses best-in-class customer service and highly trained and experienced support 24/7.
+Instead of caving and asking their budget, explain why you’ve presented the price you have.
+Say, “The cost of this solution encompasses best-in-class customer service and highly trained and experienced support 24/7.”

-You’ve explained why you can’t and won’t budge on price by highlighting the value of your product -- and that’s something a prospect can’t argue with.
+You’ve explained why you can’t and won’t budge on price by highlighting the value of your product — and that’s something a prospect can’t argue.

 2. “It costs too much.
 Money is going to be a problem.”